nlpsandbox/nlpsandbox.io/README.md

 the form of bug reports, feature requests, discussions, or fixes and other code changes.

-Before you start to code, we recommend discussing your plans through a [GitHub issue], especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on a similar contribution.
+We recommend that you open a [GitHub issue] first.
+This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on a similar feature.

 ## License